ACTL4001-T1-2022/github-showcase-page-group-z/README.md

 1.  top 10 for the majority of the time within 5 years
 2.  wins the championship at least once within 10 years
-3.  win probability each year over the remaining years.
+3.  top 10 over the remaining years

 ``` r
 #Our team vs [18,23],[12,17],[6,11],[1,5]